 Can my employer force me to take my paid sick leave during the coronavirus pandemic?

-After being exposed to someone with COVID, I self-isolated for two weeks.
+After being exposed to someone with COVID, I self-isolated for the required time.
 I continued to do what work I could from home.
-I was told at the end of the two-week isolation that I would be paid for one week in total and this would come out of my sick pay.
+I was told at the end of the isolation that I would be paid for only half the time I worked and this would come out of my sick pay.
 Is this legal?
 What can I do?